Updated: Apr 3

 3. Wrap It Up

 Conventional wrapping paper and accessories are not typically accepted in recycling.
-Opt for reusable wrapping such as cloth bags or a pretty piece of fabric using the Japanese furoshiki method.
+Opt for reusable wrapping such as cloth bags or a pretty piece of fabric using the Japanese furoshiki method with a furoshiki gift wrap (sponsored).
 As a bonus, the bag or fabric become part of the gift itself!
 Search Pinterest for tutorials as well as ideas for tags and other parcel decorations.

 4. Shop Secondhand